enchant97/note-mark/site/content/docs/usage/cli.md

 - `serve`: run the web API server, depending on install method may include UI
 - `clean`: remove old and unused data
 - `user`: add, remove and change user passwords
+- `migrate`: import and export data out of the app
 - `help`: shows the help for CLI